 Alexandra Fedorova-Fokine, Mrs. Backer’s great-grandmother, studied at the Marinsky Theatre School in St. Petersburg in Czarist Russia.
 She was a classmate of Anna Pavlova and Tamara Karsavina both world famous ballerinas.
 She met and married her husband Alexander Fokine who is an older brother of Michel Fokine, while dancing at the Marinsky Theatre.
 After the Russian Revolution in 1918 she and her family moved to Riga, Latvia where she was a Prima Ballerina, Artistic Director and teacher at the Riga Opera House.

-Mrs. Backer’s grandmother, Irine Fokine, had a studio in Ridgewood, New Jersey and has been teaching for 59 years.
+Mrs. Backer’s grandmother, Irine Fokine (pictured with Alexandra), had a studio in Ridgewood, New Jersey and had been teaching for 59 years.
 In the late 1950s, she formed the Irine Fokine Ballet Company and had produced The Nutcracker for over 50 years.
 The Fokine family was featured in a four-page article in the December 2002 publication of Dance Magazine.

 Leon Fokine, the brother of Mrs. Backer’s Grandmother, Irine Fokine, graduated from the Imperial School of Ballet in St. Petersburg, Russia.
 He was in school with George Balanchine in the 1920s.
 He danced internationally, and taught for many years, with students including Alicia Alonso, and taught and toured with Rebecca Harkness, founder of the Harkness Ballet.
 In the late 1960s, Leon founded a ballet school in Washington, D.C., with his wife Gloria Fokine .